UNION GENERAL HOSPITAL

-The patient has the right to receive care in a safe setting, free from any form of abuse or harassment, and to receive care free from chemical and physical restraint unless clinically necessary to provide acute medical, surgical or behavioural care.
+The patient has the right to receive care in a safe setting, free from any form of abuse or harassment, and to receive care free from chemical and physical restraint unless clinically necessary to provide acute medical, surgical or behavioral care.

 The collaborative nature of health care requires that the patient, or their families/surrogates, participate in their care.
 The effectiveness of care and patient satisfaction with the course of treatment depends in part on the patient fulfilling certain responsibilities.

-Patients are responsible for providing information about past illnesses, hospitalisations, medications, and other matters related to health status.
+Patients are responsible for providing information about past illnesses, hospitalizations, medications, and other matters related to health status.
 To participate effectively in decision making, patients must be encouraged to take responsibility for requesting additional information or clarification about their health status or treatment when they do not fully understand information and instructions.

 Patients are also responsible for ensuring the health care institution has a copy of their written advance directive if they have one.